microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{fhirurl}}/DiagnosticReport?subject=Patient/f201
 ```

-The FHIR standard also defines syntax for chaining search parameters together with `.` to simplify using multiple search parameters in a query.
+The FHIR standard also defines syntax for chaining search parameters together with `.` to simplify the use of multiple search parameters in a query.
 Below is a chained search for all `DiagnosticReport` instances that reference a `subject` (i.e., `Patient`) with the name of `Roel`.

 ```azurecli
 GET {{fhirurl}}/DiagnosticReport?subject:Patient.name=Roel